-This chapter provides a brief introduction to the options and features that are discussed in this book.
+This chapter provides a brief introduction to the options and features that are available for your computer.
 Also, important information about required tools, electrical safety, and static-sensitive devices is discussed.

-- Important -
+Important -

 Before you install or remove any option, read the safety procedures and component-handling guidelines in this chapter.
 These precautions and guidelines will help you work safely.